 Eric Esrailian, MD, MPHChief, Vatche and Tamar Manoukian Division of Digestive DiseasesDirector, Melvin and Bren Simon Digestive Diseases CenterLincy Foundation Chair in Clinical GastroenterologyHealth Sciences Clinical Professor of MedicineDavid Geffen School of Medicine at UCLA

-Dr. Esrailian attended the University of California at Berkeley and graduated with a major in Integrative Biology and a minor in English.
+Dr. Esrailian attended the University of California at Berkeley and graduated with a major in integrative biology and a minor in English.
 He subsequently graduated from the Loma Linda University School of Medicine and completed a residency in internal medicine at the University of Southern California.

 Dr. Esrailian's primary clinical interests include gastrointestinal endoscopy, inflammatory bowel diseases, gastrointestinal hemorrhage, and functional gastrointestinal diseases such as irritable bowel syndrome.
-In addition to disease areas within gastroenterology and internal medicine, Dr. Esrailian has a particular interest in the development of biomedical innovations, value in health care, medical education, and initiatives towards patient-centered care, and connections between health and human rights.
+In addition to disease areas within gastroenterology and internal medicine, Dr. Esrailian has a particular interest in the development of biomedical innovations, value in health care, medical education, initiatives towards patient-centered care, and connections between health and human rights.